fusion809/fusion809.github.io-old2/_drafts/2017-GAMES/openra.md

 * SUSE Linux Enterprise (SLE)
 * Ubuntu

 do not have an *OpenRA* package in their official repository(ies).
 Although CentOS, Fedora, openSUSE and SUSE Linux Enterprise do have *OpenRA* packages in the unofficial [`games:openra`](https://build.opensuse.org/project/show/games:openra) Open Build Service repository ([download package link](https://software.opensuse.org/download.html?project=games:openra&package=openra)).
 The *OpenRA* development team attaches an architecture-independent Debian binary (with the file extension `.deb`) to every new tagged release of *OpenRA* on GitHub.
 These Debian binaries are compatible with both Debian and Ubuntu.
 One can find the tagged releases of *OpenRA* and the attached Debian binaries at the [*OpenRA* GitHub repository releases page](https://github.com/OpenRA/OpenRA/releases).
 Gentoo Linux has unofficial overlays that contain ebuilds for *OpenRA*, details about many of these ebuilds can be found [here](http://gpo.zugaina.org/games-strategy/openra).
-Not included in that search for *OpenRA* in Gentoo overlays is my overlay, [`fusion809-overlay`](https://github.com/fusion809/fusion809-overlay/tree/master/games-strategy/openra) which has an ebuild (at the time of writing this it only contains an ebuild for the then latest playtest release, 20170408) for *OpenRA*.
+Not included in that search for *OpenRA* in Gentoo overlays is my overlay, [`fusion809-overlay`](https://github.com/fusion809/fusion809-overlay/tree/master/games-strategy/openra) which has an ebuild (at the time of writing this it only contains an ebuild for the then latest stable release, 20170421) for *OpenRA*.

 {% include Layouts/clear.html %}